These are brief answers to questions asked most often - even after a tour of the website!

 Are pets allowed?
 Are they allowed in cabins?

-Yes, outside peak periods and pets are allowed in cabins depending on the breed.
+Yes, pets are allowed in some cabins depending on the breed.
+Pets will incur a $30 surcharge to cover extra cleaning required.
 For further information, please be sure to read BRINGING PETS.

 What is there for children to do in the park?